bruceharrison1984/-nrwl-s3-upload/README.md

 > Example:
 >
-> `ssm:/myapp/s3bucket` will query CloudFormation for an SSM Parameter named `/myapp/s3bucket` and use the value of that export as the `bucketName`.
+> `ssm:/myapp/s3bucket` will query for an SSM Parameter named `/myapp/s3bucket` and use the value of that export as the `bucketName`.

 ```js
   "targets": {